 Vanessa is honored by her selection to the Next City Vanguard class as one of 2014’s “40 Urban Leaders Under 40.”
 She is also grateful to have participated in the 2014 Masters Series for Distinguished Leaders program, a six-month fellowship, dedicated to equipping high performing African-American leaders to move to the next level of their careers while also empowering and adding value to their communities.
 Through this opportunity, Vanessa is now a consultant to the International Black Women’s Public Policy Institute (IBWPPI) headquartered in Washington DC.

-Vanessa enjoys practicing her violin, reading or crocheting in her spare time.
-She is fluent in Haitian Creole, proficient in Spanish, and a native New Yorker.
+In her spare time, she enjoys playing her violin, dancing, reading or crocheting.
+She is fluent in kreyòl, proficient in Spanish, and a native New Yorker.